 Someday, historians are going to look back and wonder how the good old USA fell to pieces.
 How we went from being the home of the brave and the land of the free to the home of the cowardly and the land of the police state.
 How our representative democracy turned into a corporate oligarchy where only the Predatory 1 Percent are real citizens.

-They can start with the corporate sonderkommandos at Gannett, who knew what they were doing was wrong but simply refuse to toe the scratch and fight for freedom.
-Lest they be asked to pay the price, instead of some poor schmuck from the poor or faltering middle class.
+They can start with the corporate sonderkommandos at Gannett, who know what they're doing is wrong but simply refuse to toe the scratch and fight for what's right.
+Lest they be asked to pay the price for their supposed principles.

 "Sonderkommando" is a German word for the Jewish collaborators who extended their own lives by working hand-in-hand with their Nazi oppressors during World War II.
-It seems like a fitting description for those Americans who are profiting from the destruction of our democracy.
+It seems like a fitting description for those journalists who are profiting from the destruction of our free press.

 Gannett editors were still ordering journalism lifers like me to wade into battle with the rich and powerful on their behalf in 2014, before my body betrayed me.
 However, they were also increasingly pulling the proverbial drawbridges up behind us.
 Meaning that if you pissed off the wrong member of the Predatory 1 Percent, you were on your own.

 Strange little things started to happen as management stopped leading by example and shifted into an "all benefits and no burdens" kind of mode.